 William H. Milliken is a director in Sterne Kessler’s Trial & Appellate and Electronic Practice Groups.
-His practice focuses on patent litigation in the United States Court of Appeals for the Federal Circuit, federal district courts, the International Trade Commission, and the Patent Trial and Appeal Board.
+Will is co-chair of the firm's appellate practice and focuses on patent litigation in the United States Court of Appeals for the Federal Circuit, federal district courts, the International Trade Commission, and the Patent Trial and Appeal Board.
 He has extensive experience trying patent infringement cases in district court and briefing and arguing Federal Circuit appeals and complex motions.
 His clients include leading companies in the hi-tech, consumer products, pharmaceutical, and manufacturing industries.

 Will is particularly well-known for his work in the U.S. Court of Appeals for the Federal Circuit, where he leverages his deep knowledge of procedural and substantive appellate law to achieve successful outcomes for his clients.

 Will also has an extensive pro bono practice focusing on veterans’ appeals and Eighth Amendment issues.
 He has litigated in the U.S. Supreme Court, the U.S. Court of Appeals for the Federal Circuit, and the federal district courts on behalf of veterans seeking disability benefits and incarcerated individuals seeking habeas corpus.